gurditsingh/hydeout/_posts/test.md

 - First Layer we have multiple structured sources like standard OLTP databases, cloud databases, csv file, excel files and some of unstructured sources like logs messages, sensor data, json, avro etc. These all input sources can be loaded into the system.
  - Next Layer we create relational data warehouse by using Azure Cloud Services.
-	 -  To load the data into data warehouse we generally use ETL (Extract Transform Load) like .
+	 -  To load the data into data warehouse we generally use ETL (Extract Transform Load) like azure data factory or .
 ETL load the structured data into the Relational DW.
-	 -  ETL/ELT (Spark kind of framework) load the structured or unstructured data into the Relational DW.
+	 -  ETL/ELT we use Hadoop and Spark kind of framework load the structured or unstructured data into the Relational DW.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0Mjk3MzY3NiwxODc0NzkxMzQyLC05OD
+eyJoaXN0b3J5IjpbLTE2Njc5NTI5MjQsMTg3NDc5MTM0MiwtOT
-QyMTMzMTcsMTYzMDMyODg1MywtMTU5NTI5MTU2LC0xMjI2Mjgw
+g0MjEzMzE3LDE2MzAzMjg4NTMsLTE1OTUyOTE1NiwtMTIyNjI4
-ODg3LC0xNDY5NTEyMDA4LC0xNjk1NTEwNjk1LDMwMzc4MzI2MS
+MDg4NywtMTQ2OTUxMjAwOCwtMTY5NTUxMDY5NSwzMDM3ODMyNj
-wxNDUzODk2MDEyLC0yMDUzNzU0NjI3LC04MDQ1NTkxMTYsNTk4
+EsMTQ1Mzg5NjAxMiwtMjA1Mzc1NDYyNywtODA0NTU5MTE2LDU5
-NTgwOTE2LC02MDMyMDQ5NDMsMzA5MTk0MDIzLDk2OTI2Njc0NC
+ODU4MDkxNiwtNjAzMjA0OTQzLDMwOTE5NDAyMyw5NjkyNjY3ND
-wxODM3NzQ0NzgwLC0xNzcyMjI1NzA0LC0xNjk0MDgyNTYsLTE2
+QsMTgzNzc0NDc4MCwtMTc3MjIyNTcwNCwtMTY5NDA4MjU2LC0x
-MjA2NjczMjRdfQ==
+NjIwNjY3MzI0XX0=
 -->